 Shared ownership properties are usually leasehold, meaning that shared owners are leaseholders.
 Your legal contract with the housing association is called a lease, and it makes you the homeowner.
 It states how long the lease is for, what you’ll be paying and what your responsibilities are (For more info see the answer to ‘What is a leaseholder?’ above).

 A share is the percentage of a property you decide to buy.

 Staircasing means increasing the size of your share.
 You might start off with 25%, but gradually buy more shares to own 50% or even 100%.

-A mortgage is a loan taken out to buy a property.
+A mortgage is a loan taken out to buy a property, or in the case of shared ownership, to buy a share of a home.
 It’s a fixed amount, and has to be paid back over a certain amount of years.

-The sum of money you need to put down in order to secure your property, and essentially the first instalment towards buying it.
+The sum of money you need to put down associated with your mortgage, and essentially the first instalment towards buying it.

-It’s a report by the mortgagee (the bank or building society that’s lending you the money) which values your property and decides how much you can borrow to buy it.
+It’s a report by the mortgagee (the bank or building society that’s lending you the money) which values your property and decides how much you can borrow to buy it, or a share.

 Service charge is the extra money you’ll need to pay to the housing association for things like communal maintenance and repairs.

 Estate charge is the extra money you might need to pay for the upkeep of your development's grounds.